NAV on 2019/08/22

-The continued recovery of the performance of the fund on both an absolute and relative basis since the end of the first quarter of 2018 provides investors with an example of the robustness and sustainability of our investment process, which provides us with the confidence to remain invested in attractive investment opportunities through periods of significant market volatility.
+The continued recovery of the performance of the fund on both an absolute and relative basis since the beginning of 2018 provides investors with an example of the robustness and sustainability of our investment process, which provides us with the confidence to remain invested in attractive investment opportunities through periods of significant market volatility.
 We remain confident that our fund is able to withstand market shocks and is still the correct choice for long term investors.

 The fund aims to offer investors medium to long-term capital and income growth through investments in the SA property market, sector listed shares and unit trusts in property.